-Croatia is known for its natural beauty and rich history.
+Croatia is known for its stunning landscapes, waterfalls and beautiful coastline, and rich history.
 We stay in Croatia for a total of 13 days and visited as many places as we could in such little time.
-We visited Plitvice Lakes National Park, Korcula, Dubrovnik, Split and of course Krka National Park.
+We visited to the island Korcula, the famous Plitvice Lakes National Park, the historic Dubrovnik, the iconic Split and of course Krka National Park.

-You can either take a tour from Split or go by yourself.
-If you choose to go by yourself you will need to take a bus from Split to Šibenik and then another one from Sibenik to Skradin, which is the small town outside the park.
+You can reach Krka National Park from Split by either taking a tour from Split or by going on your own.
+If you choose to go by yourself you will need to take a bus from Split to Šibenik and then another bus from Sibenik to Skradin, which is the small town outside Krka National Park.

-We chose to take a tour with Adriatic4you to visit Krka and of course the historic town of Sibenik.
+We chose to take a tour to visit Krka National Park and of course the historic town of Sibenik.
 Dario, our tour guide, filled us with information of the places we drove by such as the city of Trogir and the Roman Aqueduct.

 The Cathedral of St. James, Sibenik